<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 7 types of soldering defects

-But, by knowing the most common PCB soldering defects and what you can do to avoid them, you are one step closer to preventing PCB failure.
+Understanding the most common soldering defects and the steps you can take to avoid them is the first step toward preventing PCB failure.

 1. Opens